Best Sports Spread Betting Sites

 *New clients only.
 Applies to first 5 x £25 Spreads bets on pre-match markets.
 100% cashback on net losses upon settlement of fifth qualifying bet.
 Qualifying bets must be settled within 14 days of registration.
 Fully partially or reverse closed bets do not qualify.
 Maximum cashback £250.
 Full terms here.
 Spread betting involves risk.
 Losses can exceed deposits.

-The range of football markets is extensive, in both competitions covered and bet types available.
-You’ll also find Sporting Index spread betting opportunities on horse racing, cricket, snooker, tennis, and more, and this site is strong on both pre-match and in-play wagering.
+The range of football markets is extensive, both in terms of the competitions covered and the types of bets available.
+You'll also find Sporting Index spread betting opportunities on horse racing, cricket, snooker, tennis and more, and this site is strong in both pre-match and in-play betting.

 How Does Spread Betting Work?

-In UK sports spread betting, you are simply deciding whether you think the outcome will be lower or higher than the site’s prediction.
-If you think it’ll be lower, you ‘sell’ the market.
-If you want to go higher instead, you ‘buy’ it.
+In UK Sports Spread Betting, you simply decide whether you think the outcome will be lower or higher than the site's prediction.
+If you think it'll be lower, you 'sell' the market.
+If you think it will be higher, you 'buy' it.

-A key point with online spread betting is that neither the size of your profits or losses are defined beforehand.
-Instead, they depend on how correct or incorrect you are.
-To calculate this, you multiply your stake size by the difference between the spread and the final outcome.
+A key point about online spread betting is that neither the size of your winnings nor your losses are fixed in advance.
+Instead, they depend on how right or wrong you are.
+This is calculated by multiplying your stake by the difference between the spread and the final outcome.

-To get a better idea of what we’re talking about, let’s run through some examples of both selling and buying markets.
+To get a better idea of what we're talking about, let's look at some examples of both buy and sell markets.

 Selling

-If you’ve got any significant experience of sports betting, you’ll probably have encountered Over/Under markets.
-Sports spread betting works in a very similar way, and taking the under is known as ‘selling’ a market.
+If you have any experience with sports betting, you've probably come across over/under markets.
+Sports spread betting works in a very similar way, and taking the under is known as 'selling' a market.

 Here’s an example of a successful sell bet: